How to (Un-) Quantum Mechanics: Conclusions and Outlook

 \section{Conclusions and Outlook}

-It was shown that it is classical metaphysics rather than classical mathematics that prevents from the insight that QM is classical.
+It was shown that it is the ``classical'' metaphysics of point particles rather than classical mathematics that prevents from the insight that both the Schr\"odinger and the Dirac theory (and hence QM) are classical theories.

 The SPQM attacks the problem by constructing a metaphysical rather than a physical paradox: It asks whether electrons {\it are} particles {\it or} waves, only in order to demonstrate that the electron can't {\it be} either.
 The typical conclusion however, that, since it is neither, QM can not possibly be understood, is untenable.

-Why should these two metaphors be the only possible options?
-As has been shown, it is indeed possible to give a logical account of the ``wave-particle duality'', without the use of ad hoc metaphysical assumptions and without changing anything else but notation and presentation.
-The math is literally the same.
-The only victim of our presentation is the metaphysical presupposition that space is fundamental.
-This however is in agreement with the experimental tests of Bell's theorem; it is a price we have to pay anyhow.
+We have shown that classical mechanics emerges from the eigenvalues of a general Hamiltonian while quantum mechanics is mostly concerned with the eigenvectors of the same Hamiltonian.
+These are two elements which are both required for a complete description.
+Thus we have shown, that it is indeed possible to give a logical account of the ``wave-particle duality'', without the use of ad hoc metaphysical assumptions and without changing anything else but notation and presentation.
+Even if many aspects of our presentation could not be discussed in all detail, we believe to have shown that the math of CM and QM is not, contrary to the usual assertions, fundamentally different.